Welcome to the Northeast Lakeview College Scholarship Office

 Print a copy of the application for your records.

-Provide the required documents.
+If required, provide the required documents.

-Follow up with schools that you have requested to forward your transcript.
+If required, follow up with schools that you have requested to forward your transcript.

 On the scholarship application, you are asked to respond to three essay prompts.
 Below are the prompts